Ten Love Songs: Production

 Sundfør garnered inspiration from the works of Philip Glass, Carly Simon and Roy Harper in making Ten Love Songs.
-While Ten Love Songs retains the same "cold" and bleak feel of her previous records such as The Silicone Veil and The Brothel, it is different from said previous records in terms of production and music style; Ten Love Songs was the first time Sundfør was majorly involved in every part of producing an album, including writing, recording, mixing, orchestration and audio editing.
-This independence led her to execute her ideas much better on Ten Love Songs than on her past LPs.
+While Ten Love Songs retains the same "cold" and bleak feel of her previous records such as The Brothel and The Silicone Veil, it is different from said previous records in terms of production and music style; Ten Love Songs was the first time Sundfør was majorly involved in every part of producing an album, including writing, recording, mixing, orchestration and audio editing.
+This independence led her to execute her ideas much better on Ten Love Songs than on her past albums.
 In order to keep herself creative and inspired while producing the album, she read the David Lynch book Catching the Big Fish (2006).
 In an October 2015 retrospective interview, she suggested the huge amount of work she did for the record, as well as the album's concepts about love and violence that were a part of her life, caused her to feel sick and suffer through depression after production of the album was finished in March 2014: "Joni Mitchell says it's like peeling your own onion, and that's how it is.
 I felt naked.
 Without skin."

 Half of the album's cuts were self-produced by Sundfør, while other tracks, due to the fact that she occasionally felt "a bit lonely" when making the album, were collaborations with other producers.
 Ten Love Songs features production work from Lars Horntveth, Anthony Gonzalez of French band M83, American Big Black Delta leader Jon Bates and Norwegian duo Röyksopp.
 She learned from collaborating that another artist could bring "so much beauty and interest" on a track, leading her "to just admit to yourself that you can't be everything."

-In going for an italo disco sound, many elements of electronic dance music were incorporated into Ten Love Songs also unlike her past albums.
+In going for an Italo disco sound, many elements of electronic dance music were incorporated into Ten Love Songs also unlike her past albums.
 As Sundfør explained, "It's quite instant.
 It's not like jazz, you can pretty much get it after a few listens.
 It doesn't mean it's bad but there's something more immediate about it – it's like candy almost."
-Her move towards electronic music from her folk works also led her to use "the studio as a creative tool in itself."
+Her move towards electronic music from her previous folk works also led her to use "the studio as a creative tool in itself."
 Most of the album includes sounds influenced by 1980s synthesizer music.
 Sundfør used various hardware synthesizers and vintage drum machines such as Elektron's Machinedrum and SidStation.
 Sundfør focused on using hardware synths instead of software synths, reasoning that she liked "having real knobs and faders since it speeds up the process."
-Jørgen Træen mixed Ten Love Songs and was also responsible for a majority of the "mysterious sound effects" on the record, Sundfør's favorite being insects crawling out of an opening door that creaks.
+Jørgen Træen mixed Ten Love Songs at Duper Studio in Bergen and was also responsible for a majority of the "mysterious sound effects" on the record, Sundfør's favorite being insects crawling out of an opening door that creaks.
+The mastering was handled by Mike Marsh at The Exchange in London.